compose-spec/compose-spec/spec.md

 #### Long syntax

-The long syntax provides more granularity in how the secret is created within the service's task containers.
+The long syntax provides more granularity in how the secret is created within the service's containers.

-- `source`: The name of the secret as it exists on platform.
+- `source`: The name of the secret as it exists on the platform.
 - `target`: The name of the file to be mounted in `/run/secrets/` in the service's task containers.
 Defaults to `source` if not specified.
 - `uid` and `gid`: The numeric UID or GID that owns the file within